chingu-voyages/v25-bears-team-06/README.md

 For Windows, find the download for 64-bit or 32-bit [here](https://devcenter.heroku.com/articles/heroku-cli).

-3. Login with Heroku from the command line
+3. Login with Heroku from the command-line

 ```
 heroku login
 ```

-4. Check to see if your project already has a redis instance
+4. Check to see if your project already has a Redis instance

 ```
 heroku addons | grep heroku-redis
 ```

-5. If you don't have a redis instance, add one now using the free hobby-dev tier.
+5. If you don't have a Redis instance, add one now using the free hobby-dev tier.
 Make sure to replace 'your-app-name' with your project name in Heroku.

 This will automatically add the REDIS_URL env variable to your Heroku project settings.